 Cabaret was made into a critically acclaimed and highly popular film in 1972 that launched the careers of Bob Fosse and Liza Minelli.

 Book musicals go by many names; see how many you know!

 Chicago: Celebrity Criminals on Centre Stage

-She had been assigned to cover the courthouse and report on the cases decided there.
-Her satirical play drew on some of the most famous cases she had written about for the newspaper.
+Set in Chicago during the Roaring Twenties, the original story was written by beat reporter Maurine Dallas Watkins.
+She had been assigned to cover the courthouse and report on the cases decided there, and her satirical play drew on some of the most famous issues she had written about for the newspaper.

 The main characters would fulfil double roles, contributing to the narrative through discourse but revealing their inner selves through song.

 The Broadway production of Chicago that initially commenced in 1975 and was revived in 1996 holds the record for the longest-running musical revival in Broadway history.
 In addition, it has won multiple awards, among them Tony Awards for best direction and acting.

 The film version was also an award winner since it took the Best Picture award from the Oscars in 2002 and the one for Best Musical at the Golden Globes the same year.

 Although this musical predates the vogue era of concept shows, West Side Story is considered one of the earlier forays into this genre.

 Inspired by Romeo and Juliet, Arthur Laurents wrote the story in 1957.
 It came to the attention of composer Leonard Bernstein, and soon the great Stephen Sondheim was recruited to write the lyrics for all of the songs.